kilian-balaguer/PermissionMaster/README.md

 3. Launch the app and explore the intuitive interface.
 4. Select an app from the list and manage its permissions with ease.

-Please note that currently, PermissionMaster only supports granting and revoking microphone access.
-The ability to grant and revoke camera, location, and more will be added in future updates.
+Please note that currently, PermissionMaster only supports granting and revoking microphone and camera access.
+The ability to grant and revoke location, and more will be added in future updates.

 ## Contributions